 FSD STAFF's Latest Posts

 It’s that time of the week again.
-Do remember, that if the song dropped anytime since last Friday (11/22 — we had last week off) it’s eligible for the list.
+Do remember, that if the song dropped anytime since last Friday (4/11) it’s eligible for the list.
 Now we aren’t saying these are the BEST songs of the week, but they are the staff’s faves and joints you can catch us bumping in the office.

 Created by Cameron Chapleau and Matthew Andreasen for Fake Shore Drive

 Ladies and gentlemen, boys and girls, readers, friends, Romans, countrymen.
-We’re very excited to introduce a brand new series and feature on FSD: Would You Rather?
-The brainchild of Cameron Chapleau and Matthew Andreasen, this new video segment will feature the Chi’s rising stars answering a series of rather strange and off-kilter questions.
+We’re back with our original series and feature on FSD: Would You Rather?
+The brainchild of Cameron Chapleau and Matthew Andreasen, this video segment features the Chi’s rising stars answering a series of rather strange and off-kilter questions.
 The answers?
 Sometimes hilarious.
 The questions?
 Most times ridiculous.
 The facial expressions?
 Always priceless.